atxwang/atxwang.github.io/_posts/2026/never lose jope.md

 in the following weeks i did still think about it, that is, killing myself. but everytime i did i thought:
 1. if you kill yourself, you won't be able to read *one hundred years of solitude*.
-2. if you try to kill yourself and fail, you will be sent back to inpatient, probably for
+2. if you try to kill yourself and fail, you will be sent back to inpatient, probably for a much longer time, which would be worse than both dying successfully and living how you are now.

+it was a simple ev-calculation for me.

 ** Why you should stop wanting to kill yourself**
 -